StackVista/stackstate-docs/configure/anomaly-detection/aad-status-ui.md

 **Is the AAD Kubernetes service running?**
 If the status UI is accessible: The service is running.
-If the status UI is not available: Either the service is not running, or the Ingress has not been configured \(See the install section\).
+If the status UI isn't available: Either the service isn't running, or the Ingress has not been configured \(See the install section\).

 **Can the AAD Kubernetes service reach StackState?**
 Check the status UI sections **Top errors** and **Last stream polling results**.
 Errors here usually indicate connection problems.